Olivia Nelson-Ododa: Los Angeles Sparks (2022)

 On April 11, 2022, Nelson-Ododa was drafted in the second round, 19th overall, by the Los Angeles Sparks in the 2022 WNBA draft.

 Connecticut Sun (2023–present)

 On January 13, 2023, Nelson-Ododa was traded to the Connecticut Sun.

 Overseas

 Nelson-Ododa played with the Melbourne Boomers in the 2022–23 WNBL season.

-Nelson-Ododa played with the Guangdong Vermilion Birds of the Women's Chinese Basketball Association in the 2023–2024 season.
+Nelson-Ododa played with the Guangdong Vermilion Birds of the Women's Chinese Basketball Association in the 2023–24 season.

-Nelson-Ododa signed with the Shanxi Flame of the WCBA for the 2024–2025 season.
+Nelson-Ododa signed with the Shanxi Flame of the WCBA for the 2024–25 season.

+Nelson-Ododa played with the Wuhan Shengfan of the WCBA in the 2025–26 season.

+On September 19, 2026, she signed a contract with the Turkish giant Galatasaray.